csirmaz-lit/Primus-Vittason/notes.md

-In other words, the universe one finds themselves in is not just (W), but (W, B_x), that is, the body B_x is also put into a special position.
-There's nothing wrong with this: W in itself is highly random: why this universe?  why now?
-Adding B_x simply adds extra information that needs to be provided before existence.

 That is, X's Universe is U_x = (W, B_x) and Y's Universe is U_y = (W, B_y).
 We use the same W because we assume the existence of objective reality.